Today, you’ll know what makes a perfect Public Relations Resume.

 Creating the right Public Relations resume header

-First and foremost, think about what a header is going to achieve - giving your name and contact data, linking to your portfolio and setting the overall tone.
+First and foremost, think about what a good resume header is going to achieve - giving your name and contact data, linking to your portfolio and setting the overall tone.

 As a PR, you know first impressions count the most in cultivating successful relationships with media.